Alexiuszz/E2E-Video-Processing-system/E2E_Video_Processing_System/README.md

-# Lecture Transcription & Topic Segmentation System
+# FASTAPI Transcription & Topic Segmentation System

 This project provides a complete pipeline for processing lecture recordings.
 It includes media upload, automatic speech recognition (ASR), and semantic topic segmentation, all accessible via a FastAPI backend and a React frontend.